kokkonisd/pixhdl/docs/index.md

 $ rm -rf pixhdl-X.Y.Z/
 ```

-After having successfully installed pixhdl, you can now use it from anywhere on your computer.
+After having successfully installed pixhdl, you can now use it from anywhere
+on your computer.
-Say for example that you want to extract the entity diagram from a file called 'CPU.vhdl', all you have to do is:
+Say for example that you want to extract the entity diagram from a file called
+`CPU.vhdl`, all you have to do is:

 ```plaintext
 $ pixhdl CPU.vhdl CPU_diagram.svg
 ```

-This will produce a file called 'CPU_diagram.svg' that will contain an image of the diagram of the CPU entity.
+This will produce a file called `CPU_diagram.svg` that will contain an image of
+the diagram of the CPU entity.

-You can also specify the output explicitly by using the `-o` or `--output` options:
+You can also specify the output explicitly by using the `-o` or `--output`
+options:

 ```plaintext
 $ pixhdl --output CPU_diagram.svg CPU.vhdl